⚑ Programming Languages

 Menlo Park, California, United States

-A PHP-based programming language for the HHVM virtual machine developed by Meta.
+A PHP-based programming language designed for the HHVM virtual machine and developed by Meta to build large-scale web applications with improved type safety.

 22